lbliii/milodocs/themes/milo/content/reference/layouts/shortcodes/tabs.md

 description: learn how to use the tabs shortcode
 ---

 Tabs are a great way to organize content that is contextually relevant but divergent in format or procedure (without necessarily needing its own page).
 This combination of shortcodes allows you to create a tabbed interface.
+I first encountered this implementation strategy while reading the [MiniKube docs](https://minikube.sigs.k8s.io/docs/start/).

 ## How it Works